 Type 2 diabetes usually develops in adulthood, but the number of children being diagnosed with the disease is rising.
 Children with type 2 diabetes are usually diagnosed during the early teen years.
 During this time, their bodies are growing and developing rapidly, placing a demand on the pancreas to produce additional insulin.

-The hormones released during puberty can make it harder than usual for the body to use insulin correctly (insulin resistance).
-Also, children with type 2 diabetes are usually overweight, which also contributes to insulin resistance.
+Children with type 2 diabetes are usually overweight, which also contributes to insulin resistance.
 If the pancreas cannot produce enough insulin to overcome the resistance, diabetes can develop.